AaronErhardt/AaronErhardt.github.io/relm4-book/src/widget_macro_expansion.md

 {{#include ../listings/macro_test.rs:connect }}
 ```

-The `send!` macro was expanded, too, and the sender we put in the parenthesis is cloned as we requested.
+Most notably, the sender we put in the parenthesis is cloned as we requested.

 #### Post-initialization